Transfast: Products

 The company offers customers the ability to send online, from a desktop, or from a mobile device.

 In the first quarter of 2016, Transfast was listed by World Bank at the top of the World Remittance Prices database for providing the lowest-cost remittances to the Philippines, Nigeria, Egypt and Ghana.

-Network coverage
+Coverage

-Transfast’s network covers 120 countries across the Americas, Asia, Africa and Europe, and the company holds licenses in more than 70 jurisdictions globally.
+Transfast's network covers 120 countries across the Americas, Asia, Africa and Europe, and the company holds licenses in more than 70 jurisdictions globally.

-In Africa, Transfast operates in 23 nations; the company’s bank network covers up to 90 percent of adult bank account holders in those nations.
+In Africa, Transfast operates in 23 nations; the company's bank network covers up to 90 percent of adult bank account holders in those nations.
 Transfast customers in U.S. and Canada can send online or via mobile to recipients’ bank accounts at nearly 600 banks or to 6,000 cash pick-up locations inside banks in Africa.
 Transfast is also connected to M-Pesa in Kenya and teamed up with three major Kenyan banks, allowing customers worldwide to make instant money transfers to the country.

 Transfast has crossed the 45,000-location mark in India and almost four million customers globally.